Check out Offbeat Expedition, our micro-worship experiences!

 Hi, I'm Willow.
-I am the lead convenor, organizer, and spiritual director at Infinitus.
+I am the lead minister, convenor, organizer, and spiritual director at Infinitus.
 In the spring of 2019, amidst serious burnout, I conceived a vision that led to the formation of Infinitus Ministries to create a space for community building, spiritual formation, and advocacy for what is now a sizable underserved minority group (estimated to be somewhere around 2 to 3 percent of the U.S. population) -- neurodivergent adults.

 Since then, I spent the pandemic and post-pandemic years studying at Christian Leaders Institute (Spring Lake, Michigan), a non-denominational Bible college, to gain ministry skills and knowledge.
 I have since earned a two-year Diploma of Ministry (69 credits, December 2024), and hold a Chaplaincy Certificate (41 credits, October 2023) and a Commissioned Pastoral Certificate (43 credits, December 2024).
 I am currently working towards a three-year Diploma in Divinity, which largely mirrors traditional seminary programs.
 Previously, I also studied feminist theology at now-closed Ocean Seminary College (Monmouth Beach, New Jersey), a multi-religious and interfaith institution, and religion and Christian ministry at Warner Pacific University (Portland, Oregon).